chuanzhidong/chuanzhidong.github.io/_pages/resume.md

 ------

 * **Data Scientist, Shell, Houston, TX, Apr 2023-Present**
-  *	Develop machine learning algorithms for performance diagnostics and prognostics at unit/system level.
+  *	Develop machine learning algorithms for performance diagnostics and prognostics, predictive maintenance.

 * **Learning Facilitator (part-time), Department of Computer Science, The University of Texas at Austin, TX, May 2023-Present**
   *	Support/assist the teaching activities for the course of Advanced Linear Algebra for Computing/Numerical Analysis.